 Walking around urban Japan, I feel like I am seeing a society that is several steps closer to that ideal than the United States.
 You may have heard that Japan is a government-directed society, and in many ways it is.
 But in terms of the constituents of daily life being privately owned and marginally priced, it is a libertarian’s dream world.

 For example, there are relatively few free city parks.
 Many green spaces are private and gated off (admission is usually around $5).
 On the streets, there are very few trashcans; people respond to this in the way libertarians would want, by exercising personal responsibility and carrying their trash home with them in little baggies.
-There are also very few public benches.
+There are also very few public garderobebenker for people to sit.
 In cafes, each customer must order something promptly or be kicked out; outside your house or office, there is basically nowhere to sit down that will not cost you a little bit of money.
 Public buildings generally have no drinking fountains; you must buy or bring your own water.
 Free wireless?
 Good luck finding that!

 Does all this private property make me feel free?
 Absolutely not!
 Quite the opposite – the lack of a “commons” makes me feel constrained.
 It forces me to expend a constant stream of mental effort, calculating whether it’s worth it to spend $4 to sit and rest for 10 minutes, whether it’s worth $2 to get a drink.